 7. Think about design elements.

 As with more conventional food photography, you can best capture food beautifully in a storytelling context if you make the most of the visual qualities that make food such a rich subject.
 Utilize proper white balance to let the fresh, vibrant colors of fruits and vegetables shine, and bring together complementary colors such as butternut squash soup in a blue bowl or a collection of red and green peppers.
 Incorporate side lighting to bring forth culinary textures that heighten the sensory experience.
 Consider lines and the often highly recognizable organic shapes of whole foods in your compositions — the great lines of a long loaf of French bread, the repetition of circles in a handful of blueberries, the beautifully recognizable shape of the voluptuous pear.

 The goal this month is to photograph food in a way that goes beyond the product itself; beyond the simple portrayal of the food item, think about the process of its creation or consumption, associated rituals, the message or mood to which it contributes, or the significance it holds.

-Thank you to everyone who participated in the exercise!
-We love seeing all the beautiful imagery!
-Do you want to participate in the next Creativity Exercise?
-Visit the forum here where Sarah Wilkerson has challenged us with the theme “Photographic Time Capsule“.
+And be sure to participate in the next exercise!
+Visit the forum where Sarah has posted “Photographic Time Capsule.”
 We’d love to see your work!